Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Preliminaries

 \subsection{LLM-as-a-Judge in Communication Systems}

-Large language models (LLMs) have recently been repurposed as automated ``judges” that evaluate the quality of AI-generated content, often replacing human annotators \cite{ye2024justice,baysan2025llm}.
-In this LLM-as-a-Judge paradigm, a powerful LLM (e.g., GPT-Judge) is prompted to assess responses either by scoring single answers against criteria or by comparing pairs of answers to decide which is better.
-The appeal of LLM-based evaluation is its scalability and flexibility: a judge model can provide rapid, detailed feedback in natural language and adapt its criteria to different tasks \cite{li2024llms}.
-Compared to fixed metrics or limited human evaluations, LLM judges offer more nuanced and consistent assessments across large datasets.
-They have demonstrated utility in domains from open-ended Q\&A and code generation to conversational agents and beyond.
+Large language models (LLMs) have recently been repurposed as automated ``judges” that evaluate the quality of AI-generated content, often replacing human annotators \cite{ye2024justice}.
+In this LLM-as-a-Judge paradigm, a powerful LLM (e.g., GPT-4o) is prompted to assess responses either by scoring single answers against criteria or by comparing pairs of answers to decide which is better.
+The appeal of LLM-based evaluation is its scalability and flexibility: a judge model can provide rapid, detailed feedback in natural language and adapt its criteria to different tasks \cite{li2024llms}. {Compared to fixed metrics or limited human evaluations, LLM judges offer more nuanced assessments and demonstrate stable evaluation trends when applied at scale across large datasets.} They have demonstrated utility in domains from open-ended Q\&A and code generation to conversational agents and beyond.